chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2022"
+  text: "Hello Nick -Thank you and your team for a wonderful tour today.
+Liana was
-  text: "Hi Nicholas, many thanks for the tour, all went very well.
-Our special thanks
-    to Michael for explaining everything so clearly and we were very impressed by his local and historical knowledge.
+    knowledgeable, warm, and accommodating tour guide.
+Spiros was a great driver and helped one of us who had difficulty with the sun today.
+We chose your company because of the positive reviews and we were not disappointed.
+Thank you again for everything. **Ted O. and Group (Sept 7th) New Cumberland, Pennsylvania, US**\n\nHi Nicholas, many thanks for the tour, all went very well.
+Our special thanks to Michael for explaining everything so clearly and we were very impressed by his local and historical knowledge.
 Michael went out of the way to arrange the pottery tour for kids even though we were running late after Lindos and we really appreciate his gesture.
 Regards, **Ananya and Family (Sept 2nd) UK**\n\nNicholas Thank you!
     The tour was a special treat for us.
 We now love Rhodes.
 Costa was a pleasure!
     Take care, **Madeline and Jerry D. (Sept 1st) N.Y.
 USA**\n\nHi Nicholas, Thanks We had a great time.
 Roula and Manolis were great and both made sure we got the most of the trip.
 Thanks **Neil K. (Sept 1st) UK**\n\nHi Nicholas, firstly a big thank you to Andrew, he was a fantastic guide.
 We felt no pressure and it was great to go at our pace.
 We really feel like we have seen so much more of Rhodes than we ever could have done had ventured out alone or done a standard coach group tour.
 I will do a full review when I get home.
 Thanks again, a truly wonderful day.
 Kind regards **Andrea K. J. (26th Aug) U.K.**\n\nNcholas: We thank you for the perfect tour and service of our tour-driver Kostas.
-Yours sincerely,
+Yours sincerely,  \n**Miriam
-    \ \n**Miriam R. and Family (24th Aug ) Nova Lima, Brazil**\n\nHi Nicholas!
-Our
-    trip was amazing and Emmanuel was a great tour guide.
-Thanks again for a great day in Rhodes!! **Michelle B. Associate Broker.
+    R. and Family (24th Aug ) Nova Lima, Brazil**\n\nHi Nicholas!
+Our trip was amazing and Emmanuel was a great tour guide.
+Thanks again for a great day in Rhodes!!
+    **Michelle B. Associate Broker.
 Solid Source Realty (Aug 16th) USA**\n\nHello Nicholas and Michael, truly a very good experience, surely a very good review to thank you for your professionalism giving your client a wonderful journey.
     To Michael you are such an amazing gentleman.
 We can’t thank enough touring us around.
 We are so lucky to have you guys on our journey.
 All the best for your company.
 Thank you, **Fernandez Family (August 5th) USA**\n\nHi Nick: We really enjoyed the tour.
 Driver Kostas is very friendly and knowledgeable about the island.
     Thanks for the arrangement **Katherine L. and Family (Aug 4th) Boydton, Virginia,